ahmadkabi/Instagram-Mockup/README.md

-This Project showcases a one of the ways to build Instagram UI on Android.
+This Project showcases one of the ways to build Instagram UI on Android.